liuqx315/Multiscale-pattern/sundials_extensions/doc/source/LinearSolvers.rst

 ``srcdir`` and compiled by themselves into an SPGMR library or into a larger user code.

-The following functions are available in the SPGMRpackage:
+The following functions are available in the SPGMR package:

 * ``SpgmrMalloc``: allocation of memory for ``SpgmrSolve``;
 * ``SpgmrSolve``: solution of :math:`Ax = b` by the SPGMR method;